aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* [`@aws-cdk/aws-iam.ManagedPolicy`](#@aws-cdk/aws-iam.ManagedPolicy)

-The name of the policy to be used for the execution Role to pass to ManagedEndpoint, this role should allow access to any resource needed for the job including: Amazon S3 buckets, Amazon DynamoDB.
+The name of the policy to be used for the execution Role to pass to ManagedEndpoint, this role should allow access to any resource needed for the job including: Amazon S3 buckets, Amazon DynamoDB, AWS Glue Data Catalog.

 ---